kurrent-io/documentation/docs/clients/grpc/rust/getting-started.md

 ## Connecting to KurrentDB

-For your application to start communicating with KurrentDB, you need to instantiate the client and configure it accordingly.
-Below are instructions for supported SDKs.
+To connect your application to KurrentDB, instantiate and configure the client.

 ::: tip Insecure clusters
 All our GRPC clients are secure by default and must be configured to connect to an insecure server via [a connection string](#connection-string) or the client's configuration.
 :::

 ### Required packages

-Install the Rust client SDK package to your project.

-#### Rust

 No additional configuration is needed having Rust installed.
 For more information, see [https://rustup.rs](https://rustup.rs).